 State Drill - The state drill is held at a time and place designated by the Bible Teaching/Leadership resource group.
 Children who give 20 or more correct responses are considered State Winners.
 Youth and High School students will receive 1st, 2nd, and 3rd place rankings as determined by the scores.
 An award will be given to the Youth and High School 1st and 2nd place winners.
 This award varies from year to year.
 A State Winner in the Youth and High School drills would be a student who earns 270-299 and State Perfect would be a student who earned a score of 300 (without counting bonus points).

-If you are interested in starting a Bible Drill team, please take the time to download and read the Judge's and Leader's Guide that is attached at the bottom of this page. any information you will need to get started is in the guide.
-If you have other questions, please do not hesitate to call or email Ashley Stickel for more information.
+If you are interested in starting a Bible Drill team, please take the time to download and read the Judges' and Leaders' Guide that is attached at the bottom of this page.
+Any information you will need to get started is in the guide.
+If you have other questions, please do not hesitate to call or email Kimberly Jackson Kubik for more information.